RobinPetit/WP/README.md

 then the name of the class (or the file) in uppercase with an underscore separating each word, then `[_CLIENT_HPP|_SERVER_HPP|_COMMON_HPP]` depending the directory of the file.
-The header guards can be changed, this is just a proposal.

 * include/MyClass.hpp